HanaDigital/NovelScraper/README.txt

 /*Notes*/
 This is just a programme I made for fun and would love for your input, so feel free to report any issues and I'm open to anyone who wants to improve the code :)
+Also this is just educational, and I dont support piracy, nor am I responsible for anything you do with this.